 Another problem with preventive maintenance is the possibility of breakdowns between the routine checks.
 In these cases, unplanned maintenance (or run to failure maintenance) is performed when something is already broken which, of course, leads to unknown costs depending on the broken element.

 How to get started with IoT predictive maintenance?

 In conclusion, a well planned and implemented Predictive Maintenance is the foundation of any maintenance program.
 Investing in IoT predictive maintenance for critical operational functions could save you a lot of money in maintenance costs alone, not to mention the increased safety.
 Though predictive maintenance won’t erase all routine checks, it can certainly reduce them.

 Luckily, the Internet of Things, new technologies and digitalization has made the optimization of maintenance possible.
 The question now is how to get started with IoT Predictive Maintenance?

-Start by checking what other IoT Predictive Maintenance companies have done – for instance Haltian’s Smart Factory Solution, or read more about our Commercial IoT.
+Start by checking what other IoT Predictive Maintenance companies have done by reading our customer case with Finnish transmission system operator Fingrid or read more about our Commercial IoT.

 Here you can Read More about Predictive Maintenance